cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-oprf.md

 order.
 If any di that is sampled is larger than then order, then we should resample until a di' is sampled that is valid.

-In these cases, the iterating integer i is increased to i' until such di' is sampled.
+In these cases, the iterating integer i is increased monotonically to i' until such di' is sampled.
 When sampling the next value d(i+1), the counter i+1 is started at i'+1.